jeldrint/Blog-API-Client-1/README.md

         - everything looks fine
         - only missing JWTS / publish - unpublish / some things to finalize the code

+* June 20
-    * publish / unpublish post
+    * working on publish / unpublish post